Moving To Brazil

 • Computers need a special entry permit from SEI (list model, serial number and accessories)

-Some items require permission from the Ministry of Agriculture before being granted entry to Brazil.
+Before entering Brazil, some items require permission from the Ministry of Agriculture.
 These include:

 • Fresh fruit and vegetables